 To find out exactly how inheritance tax will affect you and how best to make IHT-free gifts to minimise this impact, you should talk to a solicitor with experience in trust laws and tax exemption.

-Our private client solicitors have extensive experience helping clients with estates of all sizes structure their assets in as tax-efficient a way as possible.
+Our inheritance tax planning solicitors have extensive experience helping clients with estates of all sizes structure their assets in as tax-efficient a way as possible.
 We offer a comprehensive and knowledgeable service, drawing on our firm’s expertise in property law and estates administration.

-An experienced private client solicitor will have an initial consultation with you, free of charge, to discuss your situation in more detail.
+One of our experienced inheritance tax planning solicitors will have an initial consultation with you, free of charge, to discuss your situation in more detail.
 Once we understand your circumstances better, we can provide you with a clearer understanding of how we can help you.
-We will also provide you with a price quotation and a choice of funding methods at the outset.